28.18: Signal Transduction - Taste (Gustation)

 Structural, Molecular, and Conformational Changes of Bitter Receptors

-The initial study highlighting the structure–activity relationship of bitter taste receptors was performed with receptors belonging to a subfamily of closely related TAS2Rs (Pronin et al., 2004).
-By physically swapping the extracellular loop 1 (ECL1) between TAS2R43 and TAS2R31, chimeric TAS2R31/TAS2R43 (ECL) gained responsiveness to the compound n-isopropyl-2methyl-5-nitrobenzenesulfonamide (IMNB), whereas the reverse chimera TAS2R31 (ECL)/TAS2R43 lost responsiveness for IMNB.
-Although this report supports an important contribution of residues located within the transmembrane region of the investigated receptors, the extracellular loops appear to be of importance for agonist selectivity.
-This empirical finding contrasts with earlier computational studies which predicted the agonist binding site to lie within the helical bundle of TAS2Rs without particular contacts between extracellular loops and docked agonists (Floriano et al., 2006; Miguet et al., 2006).
+The initial study highlighting bitter taste receptors' structure–activity relationship was performed with receptors belonging to a subfamily of closely related TAS2Rs.
+By physically swapping the extracellular loop 1 (ECL1) between TAS2R43 and TAS2R31, chimeric TAS2R31/TAS2R43 (ECL) gained responsiveness to the compound n-isopropyl-2methyl-5-nitrobenzenesulfonamide (IMNB), whereas the reverse chimera TAS2R31 (ECL)/TAS2R43 lost responsiveness to IMNB.
+Although this report supports an important contribution of residues located within the transmembrane region of the investigated receptors, the extracellular loops appear important for agonist selectivity.
+This empirical finding contrasts with earlier computational studies, which predicted the agonist binding site to lie within the helical bundle of TAS2Rs without particular contacts between extracellular loops and docked agonists.

 Bitter Receptor Ligand Binding Pocket